 The first byte of data transferred by the master immediately after the START signal is the slave address.
-This is a seven-bit calling address followed by a RW bit.
+This is a seven-bits calling address followed by a RW bit.
 The RW bit signals the slave data transfer direction.
 No two slaves in the system can have the same address.
 Only the slave with an address that matches the one transmitted by the master will respond by returning an acknowledge bit by pulling the SDA low at the 9th SCL clock cycle.

-Note: The core supports 10bit slave addresses.
+Note: The core supports 10bit slave addresses by generating two address transfers.
 See the Philips I2C specifications for more details.